The Best Way to Schedule Posts on Instagram: Stories, Feed Posts, and IGTV

 (Sprout Social also works with other social profiles, including LinkedIn and Facebook Pages.)

-Best practices for Instagram scheduling
+Best Practices for Instagram Scheduling

-1. Create a queue for scheduled content
+Create a queue for scheduled content

 We all know it’s important to post Instagram content when your audience is online.
 But instead of keeping a mental reminder of your optimal posting times (and remembering to check in to see if they change), most platforms can do this for you.

-Some social media scheduling tools — including Buffer, Hootsuite, and Sprout Social — create queues based on your own Instagram account’s optimal posting times.
+Some social media scheduling tools — including Buffer, Hootsuite, and Sprout Social — create queues based on your Instagram account’s optimal posting times.
 Any new content added to the queue will be scheduled at those peak times.

-2. Don’t schedule too far in advance
+Don’t schedule too far in advance

-It’s easy to get carried away with auto-posting content to your Instagram profile, as a content creator.
-After all, it’s recommended to post between one and three Instagram feed posts per day, and another two to five Stories.
+It’s easy to get carried away with auto-posting content to your Instagram profile as a content creator.
+After all, it’s recommended to post between one and three Instagram feed posts per day and another two to five Stories.

-3. Plan the visuals
+Plan the visuals

-That’s why the visual aspect of your scheduled Instagram posts is so important: You need to stand out against the other images and videos on the Explore tab in order to boost your reach, engagement, and follower count.
+That’s why the visual aspect of your scheduled Instagram posts is so important: You need to stand out against the other images and videos on the Explore tab to boost your reach, engagement, and follower count.

-4. Report on results
+Report on results

 • Impressions: the number of times your post was shown.